 VA Loan Eligibility Requirements

 Members of the National Guard are also eligible for these loans.
-The service time requirement for the National Guard is 6 years.
+The service time required for the National Guard is 6 years.

 Spouses of a veteran who has died in the line of duty, or one who is missing in action or being held as a prisoner of war, may qualify for VA loans.
 The VA has a website dedicated to answering these commonly asked questions.